n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 ### Types For A JS Library.
 Hard Way

-The first public version of Typescript appeared # years ago and now it slowly becomes a standard in Javascript development.
-Here in 2020 you can find out more and more companies select Typescript to write new applications and services.
-There are always pros and cons on this decision.
+The first public version of Typescript appeared 8 years ago and now it slowly becomes a standard in Javascript development.
+Here in 2021, you can find out more and more companies select Typescript to develop new applications and services.
+There are always pros and cons to this decision.
 One disadvantage is that many npm packages are still Javascript modules and thus, Typescript can't help you to write safe code.
 Fortunately, Typescript supports one feature that made it so popular in the beginning.
-You can declare type definitions for particular Javascript module.
-Typescript analyzer will pick it up and will handle the package in a way you defined in types file.
+You can declare type definitions for a particular Javascript module.
+The Typescript analyzer will pick it up and will handle the package in a way you defined in the types file.
 The concept is close to C/C++ declaration files.
 Here is a simple example:

 ```javascript
 // sample.js